 4. Measure the mean power of the UE in the channel bandwidth of the radio access mode according to the test configuration, which shall meet the requirements described in Table 6.2.4EA.5-1 to 6.2.4EA.5-22 as appropriate.
 The period of the measurement shall be at least one sub-frame (1ms).
 For TDD slots with transient periods are not under test.
 For HD-FDD slots with transient periods and Half-duplex guard subframe are not under test

-5. Measure the power of the transmitted signal with a measurement filter of bandwidths according to Table 6.6.2.2EA.5.1-1, 6.6.2.2EA.5.2-1 and, 6.6.2.2.5EA.3-1 as applicable.
+5. Measure the power of the transmitted signal with a measurement filter of bandwidths according to Table 6.6.2.2EA.5.1-1, 6.6.2.2EA.5.2-1 and, 6.6.2.2.5EA.3-1 as applicable and using a rms detector.
 The centre frequency of the filter shall be stepped in continuous steps according to the same table.
 The measured power shall be recorded for each step.
 The measurement period shall capture the active TSs.

 6. For UE supporting subPRB allocation, repeat step 1-5 with UL RMC according to applicable Table from Table 6.6.2.2EA.4.1-1a to 6.6.2.2.4EA.1-4a